 Go to Bottom to see descriptions of Previous Meetings!

 General Info about our meetings: All are welcome!
 Meetings are held at the Fellowship Room of Valley of Flowers Church (UCC) at 3346 Constellation Road, Lompoc.
-They occur on the third Sunday of every odd-numbered month except July.
+They usually occur on the third Sunday of every odd-numbered month except July.
+This year is an exception.
 (Note: We are not a religious organization.
 We merely use the facility at the church.)
 Our meetings consist of a business session followed by a guest speaker and/or demonstration of plant handling techniques, and often opportunities to share plants and ideas with fellow members.
 There are light refreshments.

 Books - of Botanical or Horticultural interest, at the library

 Here are some call numbers and titles, to get you started.

 Title: The Botanical Gardens at the Huntington Call no.: 580.73794;